Impostor Fraud Spikes with COVID-19: How to Manage These Crimes

-Financial intuitions around the country are reporting phishing attacks on accountholders where criminals are posing as a fraud team representative from the institution.
+Financial intuitions around the country are reporting "impostor fraud" attacks on accountholders where criminals are posing as a fraud team or representative from your financial institution.
 These attacks have resulted in as much as $10,000 in losses from a single attack.
-Thus far, three types of attacks have been occurring:

 - Educate your entire staff and call center about these attacks so they are aware fraudsters are posing as fraud team members, and they stay on high alert for the tell-tale signs noted above.